omgian/bookstache/readme.md

-Creating a fullstack app collection of owned books
+An app that displays a collection of the users owned books that displays various info about the book (ISBN, Title, Author, and an image)